pushkin-consortium/pushkin/docs/getting-started/quickstart.md

 ## Updating your site

-Imagine now you want to add another experiment, or you saw a mistake during local testing.
+Imagine now you want to add another experiment or edit an existing one.
 Every time you update your site, you’ll need to run `pushkin prep` (and `pushkin start` if you want to look at your updates) again:

 ```
  pushkin prep